MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/powershell.md

 ## Set the daily cap reset time

 > [!IMPORTANT]
 > The daily cap reset time can no longer be customized using the `ResetTime` attribute.
-The current daily cap is reset at 00:00:00 AM UTC.

 ## Set the pricing plan